Why Camp Needs Your Support…

 A note from Jill and Jason (Sarge), the directors of Wild Life Camp:

-A great deal of effort goes into making camp happen.
-Over the years, we each (Jill & Jason) have been volunteering greater than 60% of every hour we put into camp.
-That includes our year-round efforts to market, manage registration, plan and prepare, as well as each and every day of camp.
-We additionally volunteer several of our Wild Life Academy services as part of the camp program.
+A great deal of effort goes into camp.
+Over the years, we (Jill & Jason) continually volunteer the vast majority of the hours we put into making camp happen.
 We have made it a point to maintain camp fees at rates that make it as accessible as possible to the community.
 Those fees have remained comparable to subsidized township camp fees.
 Wild Life Camp is not a subsidized camp and receives no funding.
-We need every bit of support we can get to make camp in Coldwater sustainable.
+Because of this, we need every bit of support we can get to make camp in Coldwater sustainable.

 It is thanks to the support of the leaders, staff, and volunteers who share in our efforts to provide this quality program in our small community, and to those who help offset the costs by donating time, services, or money.
 It is also thanks to each and every parent and camper that Wild Life Camp continues each year.
 Every bit helps in getting kids to camp!

-- Contribute services, special events, or opportunities for the kids (i.e. animal shows, bowling, skating).
+Contribute opportunities for the kids (i.e. animal shows, bowling, skating).

-- If you can, donate some money or purchase something from the camp wish list below.
+If you can, donate money or something from the camp wish list below.

 Everyone deserves camp!